Fbullman/kickstarter-analysis/README.md

 ![This is an image](https://github.com/Fbullman/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)

 ### Challenges and Difficulties Encountered
 Further analysis was conducted based on Louise’s input; plays she likes.
+For future campaings.
 This category was over funded with a maximum average donation of $51.79.
-To help her decide on campaign length in days
+The legnth in days of campaign is as folllows:

 * Minimum 20 days
 * Maximum 53.5 days